dotnet/arcade/Documentation/Darc.md

 build drop may also include any builds that were inputs to this build, based on the dependency information in Version.Details.xml.
 Builds produce various outputs that go to various locations.
-For example, they may produce NuGet packges, zips, MSIs, etc. These may be available in the build artifacts, or may be located in various storage accounts.
+For example, they may produce NuGet packages, zips, MSIs, etc. These may be available in the build artifacts, or may be located in various storage accounts.
 Gather-drop mines the Build Asset Registry for these locations and downloads them all to the local directory.